 This Premium Rewards card will not be available to you if you currently have or have had a Premium Rewards card in the preceding 24 month period.

-The Bank of America Premium Rewards Card has a $95 annual fee that isn’t waived the first year, so the annual fee is roughly in line with cards like the Chase Sapphire Preferred® Card and Citi Premier℠ Card.
+The Bank of America Premium Rewards Card has a $95 annual fee that isn’t waived the first year, so the annual fee is roughly in line with cards like the Chase Sapphire Preferred® Card and Citi Premier® Card (review).

 The Bank of America Premium Rewards Card offers 2x points on travel and dining, and 1.5x points on all other purchases.
 Since points can be redeemed for one cent each, that means the card offers 1.5-2% cash back.

-But there’s a secret weapon to this card that I’ll get into below.
+But there’s a secret weapon to this card.